Highway 27 armed robbery suspect in custody - The Vicksburg Post

 Highway 27 armed robbery suspect in custody

-Derek Patton Murphree, 38, of Jackson, is in the custody of the Warren County Sheriff’s Department after being charged with armed robbery.
+Derek Patton Murphree, 38, of Jackson, is in the custody of the Warren County Sheriff’s Office after being charged with armed robbery.

 At 8:28 p.m.
 Thursday, 911 dispatchers received a call that a robbery had just taken place at a convenience store located in the 1700 block of Highway 27.
 The store’s attendant reported that a white male armed with a revolver had just robbed the store and left in a U-Haul rental van.